Jianqoq/Sclabel/README.md

 2. Setting window

 See the notes down below.
 The label file name would be the same as the image file just with a different format.
-This location is not supported yet, currently, the label file will be saved in the same directory as the image file.
+Annotation file location function is not supported yet, currently, the label file will be saved in the same directory as the image file.

 ![Image text](https://github.com/Jianqoq/Sclabel/blob/main/Image/setting.png)